nlauchande/shuri/README.md

 4. Select the section Github
 5. Type the following URL : https://github.com/nlauchande/shuri/
 6. Select the notebook final_report final_report.ipynb
+8. The default hardware of Google Colab is CPU or it can be GPU. .
+Click on ‘Edit’ > ‘Notebook Settings’ > ‘Hardware Accelerator’ > ‘GPU’ to enable it.
-7. Click on Runtime->Run all
+8. Click on Runtime->Run all
-8. You need to upload your kaggle API token on the first section of the notebook.
+9. You need to upload your kaggle API token on the first section of the notebook.
 Instructions on how to setup a Kaggle API token can be seen in here : https://www.kaggle.com/docs/api

 Project Organization